 Endometrial polyps are small, soft growths on the lining of the uterus (the endometrium).
 Also known as uterine polyps, endometrial polyps can irritate the surrounding tissue and cause spotting or ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 There’s no doubt that women’s healthcare has been seriously understudied and underfunded for far too long.
-Many of us have heard terms like uterine fibroids and ovarian cysts, but few of us — unless ...
+Many of us have heard ...

 Results that may be inaccessible to you are currently showing.